marijnh/Eloquent-JavaScript/01_values.md

 "A newline character is written like \"\\n\"."
 ```

+{{id unicode}}
 {{index [string, representation], Unicode, character}}

 Strings, too, have to be modeled as a series of bits to be able to
 exist inside the computer.
 The way JavaScript does this is based on
 the _((Unicode))_ standard.
 This standard assigns a number to
 virtually every character you would ever need, including characters
-from Greek, Arabic, Japanese, Tamil, and so on.
+from Greek, Arabic, Japanese, Armenian, and so on.
 If we have a number
 for every character, a string can be described by a sequence of
 numbers.